simonmuehling/educafric-app/public/documents/educafric-prospection-kit-english.md

 ### "We need to think about it"
 > "Perfectly understandable.
 How about starting with the free 30-day trial?
 No commitment, just to see the benefits."

+### "How to communicate with parents who don't have a subscription?"
+> "**Important point**: For complete bidirectional communication between school and parents, both parties must have at least a basic EDUCAFRIC subscription.
+This is an essential technical prerequisite.
+However, we offer very affordable family rates and school-parent group packages."

 ---

 ## 9️⃣ FOLLOW-UP AND CONVERSION